telerik/maui-docs/knowledge-base/maskedentry-border-styling.md

 ## Description

-This how-to article describes how you can change the appearance of border around the component for both normal and focused states. this bordewr is responsible for the underline beneath the input area.
+This how-to article describes how you can change the appearance of the border around the component for both normal and focused states.
+This border is responsible for the underline beneath the input area.

 ## Solution